Tourism in Orléans and the Loire valley

 Visit Orléans a "different" way

-With the GéoMOTifs app your strolls will take on a whole new dimension.More information
+With the GéoMOTifs app your strolls will take on a whole new dimension.MORE INFORMATION

-At the gateway to La Sologne and beyond
+At the gateway to la Sologne

 Get some fresh air in La Sologne.
 With its forests and ponds, this area is part of the Natura 2000 network.
 You can walk in the forest, you can swim in the Cher or in one of the many ponds in the area and you can go fishing or hunting, among other activities.